qadzek/link.vim/README.md

-:MdLinkOpen                  " Open a link in the browser :MdLinkPeek                  " Get a preview of the URL :MdLinkJump                  " Jump to and from the references :MdLinkDeleteUnneededRefs    " Delete references that are no longer needed
+:MdLinkOpen                  " Open a link in the browser :MdLinkPeek                  " Get a preview of the URL :MdLinkJump                  " Jump to and from the references :MdLinkDelete                " Delete references that are no longer needed
 ```

 No mappings are built-in to avoid conflicts with your existing key bindings.